femikamau/Tanzanian-Water-Wells-Prediction/README.md

 ####  2.1 Data Description
 The dataset contains 59,400 records and spans 40 columns.
 Of these columns, we identified 31 to be categorical, and 9 as numerical.
 We were able to further group the columns into the general features being captured.
+Some of the rows include:
           Numerical
 * amount_tsh - Total static head (amount water available to waterpoint)
+* longitude  -  GPS coordinate
+* latitude -  GPS coordinate
+* gps_height -  Altitude of the well
+* population - Population around the well (those living near it)

 		Categorical
 * extraction_type - The kind of extraction the waterpoint uses